 This muted tone design creates a soothing environment in which to gather and relax.
 A white accent wall and mantel sit above the Oyster Bay Ashlar Face Veneer that features deep gray, blue, black, and white hues.
 The small amount of grout draws attention to the shape of each individual stone to highlight its natural textures and color variations.

-Stoneyard’s Variety of Options Can Help You Bring Your Stacked Stone Fireplace Ideas to Life
+Stoneyard’s Variety of Options Can Help You Bring Your Stacked Stone Fireplace Hearth Ideas to Life

-Stoneyard® offers a variety of different stacked stone panels which feature stones that are cut, fit, and glued together into an interlocking panel with no mesh backing in order to make installation quicker and more efficient.
+Stoneyard® offers a variety of different stacked stone panels.
+These feature stones that are cut, fit, and glued together into an interlocking panel to make installation quicker and more efficient.
 It also eliminates much of the need for cutting to ensure the stones fit together.
 Our seamless interlocking design means that you won’t see seams throughout and can achieve a cohesive look.

 Contact the experts at Stoneyard® today to design the perfect stacked stone fireplace for your project!